New council homes FAQs

 These homes are created by converting disused spaces within our buildings, such as old laundry rooms.

 We actively seek to buy land with a view to building new homes.

 Occasionally we’ll look to rebuild existing buildings.
 This is done sensitively and we work closely with residents to meet their needs and those of the wider community.

 Our residents are at the heart of how and why we build new council homes.
 This includes residents who don’t currently live in council homes, those who live in housing that doesn’t meet their needs, and those who’ll be affected by new council homes being built on their estate or local area.

-We aim for all residents to benefit from the building of new council homes and we always consider the wider impact of any new development.
+We aim for all residents to benefit new council homes and we always consider the wider impact of any new development.
 Benefits for residents include:

-- we aim for a minimum of 50% of new council homes we build to go to people in housing need who already live locally, minimising the impact to their lives
+- at least 50% of new council homes will be offered to local tenants in housing need who already live locally, minimising the impact on their lives.

 - where we develop on existing estates, we aim to find ways to improve the whole estate for all residents.
-For example, new play areas or improved walkways or landscaping
+For example, new play areas or improved walkways.

 Can I help the council identify new sites?